grafana/loki/docs/sources/shared/configuration.md

 # creation.
 # CLI flag: -bloom-build.split-keyspace-by
 [bloom_split_series_keyspace_by: <int> | default = 256]

 # Experimental.
-Maximum number of builders to use when building blooms.
-0 allows
-# unlimited builders.
-# CLI flag: -bloom-build.max-builders
-[bloom_build_max_builders: <int> | default = 0]

-# Experimental.
-Timeout for a builder to finish a task.
-If a builder does not
-# respond within this time, it is considered failed and the task will be
-# requeued.
-0 disables the timeout.
-# CLI flag: -bloom-build.builder-response-timeout
-[bloom_build_builder_response_timeout: <duration> | default = 0s]

-# Experimental.
-Maximum number of retries for a failed task.
-If a task fails
-# more than this number of times, it is considered failed and will not be
-# retried.
-A value of 0 disables this limit.
-# CLI flag: -bloom-build.task-max-retries
-[bloom_build_task_max_retries: <int> | default = 3]

-# Experimental.
 Length of the n-grams created when computing blooms from log
 # lines.